Uniform Circular Arrays in Near-Field: Omnidirectional Coverage with Limited Capacity: Introduction

+In classical electromagnetic theory, the boundary between the near-field and far-field regions is defined by the Rayleigh distance, which is derived based on the phase error between planar and spherical wavefronts.
+However, the Rayleigh distance overestimates the effective near-field region.
+To address this limitation, another boundary, referred to as the \ac{ERD}, was introduced for \acp{ULA} in~\cite{10541333} and later extended to \acp{UCA} in~\cite{10243590}.
+The \ac{ERD} defines the near-field boundary as the distance at which the beamforming loss incurred by adopting the far-field channel model exceeds a predefined threshold.
+However, the \ac{ERD} also overestimates the effective near-field region in terms of beamfocusing \cite{11428208}.
+To address this issue, another near-field boundary, termed the \ac{EBRD}, was introduced for \ac{ULA} in~\cite{10988573}, which defines the extent of the near-field region where beamfocusing remains effective.
+It is worth noting that the effective beamfocused Fraunhofer distance proposed in~\cite{10934779} is equivalent to the \ac{EBRD}.

-Existing studies to characterize and enhance the near-field region using \acp{UCA} have relied on the \ac{ERD} metric \cite{10243590}.
-The \ac{ERD} identifies the near-field boundary where beamforming loss incurred while using far-field channel model exceeds a predefined threshold.
-However, the reported enhancement in angular coverage based on \ac{ERD} in~\cite{10243590} assumes a fixed aperture length and neglects the elevation coverage intrinsic to \acp{UCA}.
-More critically, \ac{ERD} is not directly related to near-field beamfocusing, which is fundamental for exploiting spatial multiplexing gains.
+The reported enhancement in angular coverage for \acp{UCA} compared to \acp{ULA}, based on the \ac{ERD} in~\cite{10243590}, assumes a fixed aperture length and does not account for the elevation coverage inherently provided by \acp{UCA}.
 Moreover, it is essential to evaluate the achievable communication capacity under practical system constraints, such as a fixed number of antenna elements or a constrained aperture length.
 To the best of the authors’ knowledge, a rigorous comparison of the near-field multi-user capacity between \ac{UCA} and \ac{ULA}, remains unexplored in the literature.
 To address these gaps, this work derives closed-form expressions for beamdepth and introduces the \ac{EBRD} for the \ac{UCA}.
-The \ac{EBRD} serves as a metric that defines the boundary of the near-field region where beamfocusing remains effective.
 A comparative analysis of beamdepth and \ac{EBRD} is carried out for both \ac{ULA} and \ac{UCA} under two practical design constraints: fixed antenna element count and fixed aperture length.
-Furthermore, simulation results are presented to compare the multi-user capacity of these array configurations under the same constraints.
+Furthermore, simulation results are presented to compare the multi-user sum-rate of \ac{UCA} with \ac{ULA} and \ac{URA} under the same constraints.